-Thanks to the Fair Debt Collection Practices Act (FDCPA) the collection agency must send their verification evidence to you by mail, allowing you to verify whether it is your debt or not, and if the statute of limitation has expired.
+Thanks to the FDCPA the collection agency must send their verification evidence to you by mail, allowing you to verify whether it is your debt or not, and if the statute of limitation has expired.
 With proof that you are not responsible for the debt, you can submit a cease-and-desist letter to the collection agency.

 In zombie movies, the survivors are usually the ones who don't do anything foolish, and that is also the case with zombie debt.
 Do not lose your cool – follow our advice, and the zombie debt will go off to haunt someone else.